Jason Bryant has emerged as one of the top wrestling public address (PA) announcers in the world over the past decade.

 Voice of the Huskies

 After Bryant’s first year as the SCSU Hockey PA announcer, Melroe approached him about adding SCSU Wrestling PA announcing to his already full plate in 2023-24.
-He had previously seen Bryant in action for years at the NCAA events when Melroe worked for the University of Missouri’s wrestling program, citing him as a reason the events had such a stellar atmosphere.
+He had previously seen Bryant in action for years at NCAA events when Melroe worked for the University of Missouri’s wrestling program, citing him as a reason the events had such a stellar atmosphere.

 “I wanted to have him help tell the story of SCSU Wrestling,” Melroe said.
 “It shows his kind heart and servant leadership that he wanted to make it work.”